11.12.25

 The game is designed to be played with the DualShock controller.
 Movement and camera control are mapped to the PlayStation controller’s sticks, making the exploration feel intuitive and fluid on both original hardware and emulators.

-There is also a very interesting blog about the development of this game.
+There is also a very interesting post about the development of this game.
 It uses a tool (PSXSplashEdit) which allows to create the scenes from Unity to be later rendered by PSX.

 You can read it here.